-If you're a student or a recent graduate, head over to our careers and employability hub to discover resources designed to help you take that next step – and find a job you'll love.
+If you're a student or have graduated from Swinburne in the last 12 months, head over to our careers and employability hub to discover resources designed to help you take that next step – and find a job you'll love.

-These job-ready training materials are self-paced, meaning you can stop and start at any time.
-Plus, each session comes with a range of support material, including a link to the recorded video.
+These job-ready resources – resumes, cover letters, key selection criteria, interview skills and job search strategies - are self-paced, meaning you can stop and start at any time.
+Each session comes with a range of support material, including a link to the recorded video.

 Let’s get started.